This blog post was originally published by Alyssa Davies on mixedupmoney.com.

 Any profit earned by credit unions will go back into the community, its members or the organization’s growth.
 Although they are smaller than your typical bank, they are a fantastic option for anyone looking for a more socially responsible banking option.

 First of all, I know it can feel daunting to switch banks and make a significant change to save your money.
-That’s why, rather than do all of the paperwork before you know what option is best, it’s okay to do both.
+That’s why, rather than do all of the paperwork before you know what option is best for your family, it’s okay to do both.

 Why are credit unions an excellent option for your savings goals?